unitaryfund/mitiq/docs/source/examples/combine_ddd_zne.md

 Since the default execute function includes noise in this case, we see that most of the results are all ones or all zeros, corresponding to perfect entanglement between all qubits.

-A few others however are one or more bitflips away from either of these states.
+A few others, like `'110111'` however are one or more bitflips away from either of these states.
 It is these types of errors we want to mitigate.

 ## Observable